starship/starship/docs/fr-FR/config/README.md

 ## PureScript

-Le module `purescript` affiche la version courante de Purescript installée.
+The `purescript` module shows the currently installed version of PureScript version.
 By default the module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier `spago.dhall`
 - The current directory contains a file with the `.purs` extension